revoltchat/legal/Privacy Policy.md

 ### Your rights under the GDPR

 The data controller of your personal data is Pawel Makles, an individual who operates Revolt as a sole proprietorship.
-You can contact him at [data-controller@revolt.chat](mailto:data-controller@revolt.chat).
+You can contact him at [dpo@revolt.chat](mailto:dpo@revolt.chat).
 The data controller is responsible for deciding how and why we process your personal data.

 The legal basis for processing your personal data is based on your consent, which you give us when you sign up for Revolt and agree to our Terms of Service and Privacy Policy.
 You can withdraw your consent at any time by deleting your account or contacting us.
 We may also process your personal data to comply with our legal obligations, to protect our legitimate interests or the interests of others.